How to renew a license

 - approved professionals include physician, physician’s assistant, ophthalmologist, optometrist, optician, registered nurse, or nurse professional

-If your license expired from March 1, 2020 through August 31, 2021, you can renew online now by self-certifying that your vision is acceptable.
+If your license expired from March 1, 2020 through August 31, 2021, and you have not already renewed your license, you can renew online now by self-certifying that your vision is acceptable.
 However, you must have your vision tested and submit your results to the DMV within one year of the date of your license renewal.
 You can submit these results through

 - an approved vision test provider

 - by sending a Vision Test Report (MV-619) by mail or electronically, or

 - by getting your eyes tested at a local DMV office

 - Note: there is a difference process for renewing a Commercial Driver License (CDL)

 Download and print a temporary license in PDF format to use until your new license arrives.
 Due to a greater than normal volume of renewals, there may be a delay in receipt of your permanent document.
 Your temporary document is valid for 60 days.

 If you already have an Enhanced or REAL ID, or you want to keep your Standard, you can renew by mail.
 Your document type will stay the same.

 Complete the renewal notice we mailed you and return it with